numpy/numpy.org/content/en/contribute.md

 and welcoming environment.

 ### 'How to Contribute to NumPy' comic
-For a visual guide, check out this [comic](https://heyzine.com/flip-book/3e66a13901.html).
+For a visual guide on how to contribute to NumPy, check out this [comic](https://heyzine.com/flip-book/3e66a13901.html).

 <a href="https://heyzine.com/flip-book/3e66a13901.html">
   <img src="/images/content_images/numpy-comic.png" alt="NumPy Contributor comic book cover" width="200" height="309">